“Where do I look to find grants for my nonprofit?”

 And THAT will increase your chances at getting grants for your nonprofit.

-The Get Fully Funded team helps new, small, and growing nonprofits with their grant needs, including grant research, grant writing, grant coaching, grant readiness, and grant review.
-Team member Leah Holt has secured millions of dollars in grants from government entities, corporations, and foundations for a variety of nonprofits.
-If you’d like to talk to Leah about maybe giving you some help with grants, please click here fill out our short form so she can know how to best help your nonprofit.
+The Get Fully Funded team helps small, and growing nonprofits with their grant needs, including grant research, grant writing, grant coaching, grant readiness, and grant review.
+Our team of grant writers has secured millions of dollars in grants from government entities, corporations, and foundations for a variety of nonprofits.
+If you’d like to talk to us about getting help with grants, please click here fill out our short form and we’ll get back to you with next steps.